bordoley/reactive-js/docs/modules/rx_Observable.md

 ▸ **catchError**<`T`\>(`onError`, `options?`): [`ContainerOperator`](containers.md#containeroperator)<[`ObservableLike`](../interfaces/rx.ObservableLike.md)<`unknown`\>, `T`, `T`\>

-Returns a StatefulContainerLike which catches errors produced by the source and either continues with the StatefulContainerLike returned from the `onError` callback or swallows the error if void is returned.
+Returns a ContainerLike which catches errors produced by the source and either continues with the ContainerLike returned from the `onError` callback or swallows the error if void is returned.

 #### Type parameters